ALCOHOLIC BEVERAGE COMMISSION BOARD

 On March 15, 1985, the Allen County Board of Commissioners passed Ordinance 85-3-15-3 which amended Allen County, Indiana Park and Recreation dated July 19, 1965 as authorized by I.C.
 36-10-3.
 (Allen County Code Title 9, Article 1)

 Judge of Circuit Court appoints two members, not more than one shall be affiliated with the same political party; County Commissioners appoint one member, County Council appoints two members, not more than one shall be affiliated with the same political party, Mayor of Fort Wayne appoints one Ex-officio member, a different political party than County; Extension Committee.
 Ex-officio members have all rights including voting rights.
-All appointments expire the first Monday in January.
+All appointments are for four years and expire the first Monday in January.

 ALLEN COUNTY PLAN COMMISSION